Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Datasets

 ESG data are provided by Refinitiv.
-Their database alleviates some of the challenges listed above: \begin{enumerate} \item the coverage of the dataset is sufficient to extract meaningful results.
-Figure \ref{fig:samplesperregion} shows the number of samples in the geographical regions as defined by Fama and French \citep{dataFamaFrenchWebsite}: Europe, North America, Japan, Asia-Pacific excluding Japan and Emerging Countries.
-Refinitiv ESG data start in 2002 and the number of samples per year increased by several folds until 2019, as shown in Fig. \ref{fig:samplesperyear}.
-The drop in 2020 is due to the fact that not all the ESG scores had been computed by Refinitv when we had access to the dataset (many companies had not yet published enough data).
-It will not be an important issue as training does not take place in 2020 but it may have an impact on the test results of this particular year. \item Scores are built with a well documented methodology explained in \cite{refinitiv2021methodo}.
-Every ESG score ranges between 0 and 1, 1 being the best score.
-In addition, the same methodology is used throughout the years, yielding consistent data. \item Human intervention is limited in the building of this ESG dataset, which eliminates as most as possible human subjectivity: the methodology is quantitative, limiting human intervention to some quality checks. \item Scores can be updated up to 5 years after first publication, which is beneficial in an explanatory setting, as the data become more accurate.
-In a purely predictive setting however, this adds noise and look-ahead bias as we do not have point-in-time data, i.e., we do not know the initial and intermediate ESG estimates. \end{enumerate}
+Their database alleviates some of the challenges listed above: \begin{enumerate} \item The coverage of the dataset is sufficient to extract meaningful results.
+Figure \ref{fig:samplesperregion} shows the number of samples in the geographical regions as defined by Fama and French \citep{dataFamaFrenchWebsite}: Europe, North America, Japan, Asia-Pacific excluding Japan and emerging countries.
+Refinitiv ESG data started in 2002, and the number of samples per year increased several-fold until 2019, as shown in Figure \ref{fig:samplesperyear}.
+The drop in 2020 is due to the fact that not all the ESG scores had been computed by Refinitv when we had access to the dataset (many companies had not yet published enough data). \item Scores are built with a well-documented methodology explained in \cite{refinitiv2021methodo}.
+Every ESG score ranges between 0 and 1, with 1 being the best score.
+In addition, the same methodology is used throughout the years, yielding consistent data. \item Human intervention is limited to some quality checks. \item Scores can be updated up to 5 years after the first publication, which is beneficial in an explanatory setting, as the data become more accurate.
+In a purely predictive setting, however, this adds noise and look-ahead bias as we do not have point-in-time data, i.e., we do not know the initial and intermediate ESG estimates. \end{enumerate}

 Refinitiv ESG data includes samples from different regions of the world.
 Each region has specific regulatory frameworks and ESG transparency rules.
 This is why this paper focuses on the European region and includes all the companies in the Refinitiv ESG dataset whose country of incorporation is in Europe or in a European-dependent territory.